deepset-ai/haystack-website/src/pages/docs_hub/usage/upload_documents.md

 ## Warnings

 You can configure one or multiple languages for your workspace ([more details](/docs_hub/conf_workspacemd#Workspace-Languages)).
-Haystack Hub will check for each file, if the language match to your configuration.
+Haystack Hub will check for each file, if the language matches to your configuration.
 For all files, which do not have these languages, Haystack Hub will show a warning.

 ![image](../img/HaystackHub_documentswarning.png)